Uncertainty-of-Information Scheduling: A Restless Multi-armed Bandit Framework: Simulations

 \section{Simulations}

 This section presents numerical results that demonstrate the excellent performance of the Whittle index policy.
 We first present the performance of the Whittle index policy for the UoI scheduling problem.
 Then, we consider general RMABs with different concave penalties and show that the Whittle index policy also performs well in these cases.
 Throughout this section, the optimal policy is found using relative value iteration.
 The results of a myopic policy are also presented for benchmarking purposes.
-In particular, the myopic policy selects the process with the largest penalty in each time step.
+In particular, at the beginning of each time slot $t$, the myopic policy computes the one-step penalty $H(\omega_i(t))$ for each process $i$ and selects the $m$ processes with the largest $m$ one-step penalties to update in this time slot.
+We first present some results for the case of single channel (i.e., only one process is selected at each time).
+Simulations for the case of multiple channels ($m>1$) are provided in the last table.

 Table \ref{tab:UoI-1} compares the time-averaged sum-UoIs of the three policies in systems with 2 processes.
 For each setting, we conducted 50 independent runs, with each run lasting $10^4$ slots.
 We compute the time-averaged sum-UoIs for each run.
 Then the performance of each policy is evaluated by averaging the results over the 50 independent runs.
 The regret of the Whittle index policy is computed by $(g_w - g^*)/g^*$, where $g_w$ and $g^*$ denote the average sum-UoIs of the Whittle index policy and the optimal policy, respectively.
 The regret of the myopic policy is computed similarly.
 As shown in Table \ref{tab:UoI-1}, the Whittle index policy obtains near-optimal performance in all settings (regrets within $0.1\%$).
 By contrast, the myopic policy has significant regrets in some settings.